Wondering how to teach vocabulary meaningfully and effectively? Consider the following scenario:

 “So, who can tell me what the word surreptitious means?”

 “Hello?
 We learned it yesterday.
 Doesn’t anyone remember?”

 Sound familiar?
 Have you ever wondered how to make vocabulary words meaningful?
 How to help students remember them for longer than five minutes?
 Wouldn’t it be wonderful if students would be excited about learning new words and if they would use them in their vernacular long after the quiz or test had passed?

-The thing is, my vocabulary instruction started to become much more meaningful when I changed my approach.
-Instead of expecting my students to study the words outside of the classroom (which is like hitting my head against a brick wall repeatedly), I decided to make sure they internalized the words while they were in close proximity.
+The thing is, my vocabulary instruction started to become much more meaningful when I shifted my approach.
+Asking my students to study their words for homework was ineffective, so I decided to make sure they internalized the words while they were in close proximity.
 That’s when students started approaching me with comments like this: “I see our vocabulary words when I’m reading all the time!
 I don’t see any other words from other classes, but I always see YOUR words!”

-Woah.
-When one of my students made that comment several years ago, I almost fell out of my chair.
+When one of my students made that comment several years ago, I silently screamed with excitement.
 I was on to something with vocabulary retention.
-I’ve tried several different strategies over the past decade, and one system has proven the most effective.
+I’ve tried several different strategies over the years, and one system has proven the most effective.
 When I use it, students not only know the words for the test, but also remember the words AND USE THEM afterward.

 The key here is not to expect students to learn more than five new words a week for any one class.
 I had to start being realistic.
 When I first started teaching, I would hand students a list of twenty words.
 They would get homework assignments for those words.
 Then, two weeks later, they would be tested over them.
 It was just how vocabulary was taught in my department.
 I’m sure you will not be surprised to know that students cheated, copied, and failed the assignments and tests.
 The system didn’t work.